120dev/ElasticSearch-postgres/readme.md

-# PostGres To ElasticSearch in Go
+# PostgreSQL To ElasticSearch in Go

 # Requirements